kkenshin1/kkenshin1/README.md

 - ⭐ A Graduate FPGA Developer at Optiver
 - ✨ Graduated from SJTU with a master's degree in Intergrated Circuit Design
 - 🔭 Interested in Digital IC Design/Verification and FPGA Heterogeneous Computing
-- 🌱 Focus on CPU-FPGA Co-design to accelerate domain specific algorithm including Machine Learning and Bioinformatics
+- 🌱 Focus on CPU-FPGA Co-design to accelerate domain specific algorithm including Machine Learning, Bioinformatics and High Frequency Trading
 - 📫 Connect with Me: <jiangmingjun9@outlook.com>

 ## Tech Stack 🛠